 To check the status of a release, use the following command:

 helm status [release-name]

 The output is similar to the output of the

 helm install command.
 It provides information on the last deployment time, the namespace of the release, its status, number of revisions, and other applicable details.
-If the

 STATUS section of the report says